Traditional Plant-Based Cooking

 1. Nutritional information: This is provided for guidance only and is not intended to be an exact analysis as ingredients can vary.

 3. Herbs: The recipe calls for a dried French herb mix, but you can use ordinary dried herb mix.
-A vegan-friendly poultry or chicken seasoning mix is a nice alternative.
+A vegan-friendly chicken seasoning mix is a nice alternative.

 4. Vegan Bacon Substitute: If you prefer, you can replace the vegan bacon with smoked tofu or tempeh bacon, or beans, such as pinto or azuki.
 If you use beans, consider adding some smoked paprika to give the dish a smoky flavor.
 We used All Day Bcn Vdeli Rashers, which are plant-based and gluten-free, which we sourced for half price at our local wholefood shop!